Updated March 8, 2023

 - Show ip route: This CCNA command is normally providing details information about the routing table, which holds the information of where we need to send the data.

-- Show ip route ospf: Somehow people are interested to display the entire route details of one specific router, then they need to provide router name after the command.
-In this case, only OSPF router will display in details.
+- Show ip route ospf: Somehow, people are interested in displaying the entire route details of one specific router, then they need to provide the router name after the command.
+In this case, only the OSPF router will display in details.

 4. Show IP interface

-- Show ip int: This command is practically provided entire layer 3 details of an interface.
+- Show ip int: This command is practically provided with the entire layer 3 details of an interface.
 It is given information of the access list for the incoming and outgoing user, an address of the IP, the mast of network etc.

 - Show ip int 0/2: This CCNA command is specifically for displaying layer 3 details of one specific interface.

 Intermediate CCNA Commands

-There are several other popular commands that are also been used by the CCNA developer, which are not very basic commands but working with CCNA more, these commands are very much required to execute.
+There are several other popular commands used by the CCNA developer, which are not very basic commands, but working with CCNA more, these commands are required to execute.
 Some of them are as mentioned below:

 1. Show the list of access for the user

 - Show access list: This is used for displaying the access list of a specific device.
 But it will never give detail information about the interface for which the access list actually applied.

-- Show ip interface: It provides detail access list information with interface details and access list of a specific user on that interface.
+- Show ip interface: It provides detail access list information with interface details and an access list of a specific user on that interface.

-- Show ip access-list: It is used for displaying IPV4 access list in details, it will always exclude other available access lists in the display.
+- Show ip access-list: It is used for displaying the IPV4 access list in details; it will always exclude other available access lists in the display.

 2. Show neighbor detail of cdp

-- Show cdp neighbor detail: It is mainly used for displaying information only about the Cisco devices which are connected to your using device.
+- Show cdp neighbor detail: It is mainly used to display information only about the Cisco devices connected to your using device.
 It is considering as layer 2 commands of CCNA.